Have questions on the Premium Streaming? Look for the answer here!

-The 25 fps video streaming is activated only when you open the browser to watch it.
+In addition, the premium video streaming is activated only when you open the browser to watch it.
 The streaming will automatically stop to save network data usage when you put the browser tab to the background, close the browser window, switch to a different app on your phone, or lock your phone screen.
-In short, if you are not watching the webcam feed, it won't cost any data usage on your phone or your home network (for your Raspberry Pi) for video streaming.
+In short, if you are not watching the webcam feed, video streaming won't cost you any data usage on your phone, your home network, or your Raspberry Pi.

-The 25 fps streaming is based on H.264, which is much more efficient than the original OctoPrint webcam feed (based on JPEG).
-However, these 2 streaming mechanisms are not compatible with each other so they can't co-exist.
-That's why when 25 fps webcam streaming is activated and you try to watch the feed in the OctoPrint Control tab, we have to convert the video streaming into JPEG format and send the feed there.
-This process takes significant amount of CPU power, so we can't do it at a frame rate as high as the original OctoPrint webcam feed without using too much Raspberry Pi CPU and negatively affect the print quality.
+When you try to watch the webcam stream in OctoPrint, the H.264 video stream has to be converted into JPEG format, since OctoPrint can only stream JPEG.
+This process takes a significant amount of CPU power, so we can't do it at a frame rate as high as the original OctoPrint webcam feed without using too much Raspberry Pi CPU and negatively affect the print quality.

 Learn more about the advanced mode and the compatibility mode.